Immunization Self-Reporting

 Virus Icon

-Residents must self-report their immunizations status to the Provincial Workplace Health Contact Centre (WHCC) before training.
-You can self report starting June 3, 2024.
+Residents must self-report their immunizations status to the Provincial Workplace Health Contact Centre (PWHCC).
+You can self report starting June 2, 2025.
 Please do not self report prior, as your employment record will not have been created yet and you will be asked to self report later.

-Residents can self report their immunization history to the WHCC via one of the three methods below:
+Residents can self report their immunization history to the PWHCC via one of the three methods below:

-If you have any questions about immunizations, please contact the Workplace Health Call Centre directly.
-You MUST be physically located in British Columbia (BC) to call the WHCC.
+If you have any questions about immunizations, please contact the PWHCC directly.
+You MUST be physically located in British Columbia (BC) to call the PWHCC.
 The phone number is toll free and usable in BC only 1-866-922-9464.
-Please have all previous immunization records ready before talking to the Occupational Health Nurse (OHN) at the WHCC.
+Please have all previous immunization records ready before talking to the nursing team at the PWHCC.

 For a step-by-step guide see Self-reporting Tool Guide for New Employees.

-Note: when reporting through the WHCC Self-Reporting Tool, all residents should select Vancouver Coastal Health as their Health Authority employer, regardless of training location.
+Note: when reporting through the PWHCC Self-Reporting Tool, all residents should select Vancouver Coastal Health as their Health Authority employer, regardless of training location.

-After completion of self-reporting, your records will be reviewed by the OHN at the WHCC.
-Residents with any outstanding immunizations will receive an email, along with our VCH staff immunization clinic schedule.
+Residents with outstanding immunizations will receive an email with information on how to access their Vaccine and Immunity Assessment Summary, along with our VCH staff immunization clinic schedule.

 Hepatitis B